enkidevs/curriculum/tech-interviews/tech-interviews-core/arrays-and-maps/what-is-a-map.md

 ---
 ## Revision

-A map key can be ??? but array key can only be ???
+A map key can be ???, but an array key can only be ???.

 - any type
 - an integer